simgesengun/JetpackCompose-Lull/README.md

 # Lull
-Lull is a Android mobile application where you can download wallpapers made with Jetpack Compose.
+Lull is an Android mobile application made with Jetpack Compose, where you can download wallpapers.

 ## Table of Contents
 - [Features](#features)